-Proposals may be submitted by Duke faculty (regular rank and non-tenure track), graduate students, post-docs medical residents, and fellows with approval of appropriate mentor or unit coordinator.
+Proposals may be submitted by Duke faculty (tenure and non-tenure track), graduate students, post-docs, and medical residents and fellows with approval of the appropriate mentor or unit coordinator.

 Individuals may submit more than one proposal, but are only eligible to receive one award per cycle.
 Promising projects that are not selected will be encouraged to reapply.

 Funds may be spent within Duke or within a start-up company formed to commercialize the innovation.
 For projects without a company, one team member must establish a project-specific cost object (WBS Fund) within their department to accept award.
 No funds can be distributed directly to individuals.